 Figure 2: Impedance point corresponding to the best PAE under P1dB condition and IMD3(a) under the corresponding power back-off condition; impedance point corresponding to the optimal power under P1dB condition and IMD3(b) under the corresponding power back-off condition .

-Further evaluation of the performance of the power amplifier under both P1dB and power back-off conditions at other impedance points on the Smith chart.
+Further evaluation of the performance of the power amplifier under both P1dB and power back-off conditions at other pcb impedance points on the Smith chart.
 The load conditions in Figure 2a clearly have the best overall performance and are therefore chosen for the output stage design.
 Finally, a bias current of 52 mA/mm was selected, and an 8x50 μm device was selected as the basic unit of the output stage to meet the power specification requirements.
 According to the total transmission gain index, it is determined that three-stage amplification is required.

 A complete three-stage power amplifier is designed by sequentially selecting the optimum transistor size for the drive amplifier stage and the pre-drive amplifier stage.
 This also requires careful consideration of design compromises because larger transistor sizes improve overall linearity but reduce PAE.
 When the size and bias of all transistors are determined, the detailed design of the matching and biasing circuits can be continued.
 Layout design needs to be considered from the early stages of the design process to avoid introducing excessive parasitic effects and ensuring design achievability.
 The first and second stages of the amplifier use a common gate bias lead (added on pin PA_Vg12), while the third stage sets a separate bias lead (PA_Vg3).
 This allows the two voltages to be individually optimized to improve the linearity or PAE of the PA.
-The drain supply can similarly apply +4V on two separate pins on "PA_Vd12" and "PA_Vd3", although the two pins are connected on the PCB.
+The drain supply can similarly apply +4V on two separate pins on "PA_Vd12" and "PA_Vd3", although the two pins are connected on the prototype PCB assembly.

 The SPDT switch uses a serial-to-parallel structure in which multiple transistors are integrated in the series and parallel branches to improve linearity1.
 The capacitance of the transistor when it is turned off limits the inherent isolation of the device at high frequencies in the off state.
 The isolation of the switching transistor is only a few dB2 at 28 GHz.
 Reducing the transistor size improves the inherent isolation, but increases the insertion loss in the on state and reduces its linearity, so it is not a viable option.
 The approach taken here is to use on-chip inductor compensation to improve the isolation state of the off state.
 The careful design ensures low insertion loss in the on-state to achieve high output power of the transmit channel and low noise figure of the receive channel.
 The switch is controlled by a bit control voltage "Vctrl1", which is set to 4V for the transmit mode and 0V for the receive mode.
 The "single pole double throw control circuit" (SPDT control circuit) enables single bit control, which is essentially a one-to-two-wire decoder.
 The total current consumed by the control circuit and the SPDT itself is only 1 mA and is provided by the +4V supply applied at "VD_SW".